How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 On This Page

-To sue an uninsured driver, gather important details, file a police report, and contact an attorney to increase your odds of getting awarded a fair settlement for an auto accident.
+The steps in how to sue an uninsured driver include gathering important details, filing a police report, and contacting an attorney to increase your odds of getting awarded a fair settlement for an auto accident.

 - Step #1: Gather Information – Collect the date, time, location, and driver’s details